The Alley (Oakland, California): History

-The Alley's musicians
+Musicians

 Rod Dibble

 Pianist and singer Rod Dibble performed nightly at the bar until his death in December 2017.
 Visitors to the bar could sing solos accompanied by Dibble.
 He started playing piano in 1938 when he was six years of age.
 He performed at The Alley for over fifty years starting in 1960.
 Dibble walked to practice ten miles every day.
 He often practiced at the Claremont Resort or the Berkeley Marina.
 When he practiced, he played in 10-minute increments and learned one new song a week.
 He knew more than 4,000 songs by heart and changed the key based on the participating singer.
-San Francisco Chronicle writer Peter Hartlaub describes Dibble's voice as a mix of "Louis Armstrong and Tom Waits on the raspy spectrum."
+San Francisco Chronicle writer Peter Hartlaub describes Dibble's voice as a mix of "Louis Armstrong and Tom Waits on the raspy spectrum".
 He played a Baldwin piano.
 When a participating singer did exceptionally well Dibble rang a cowbell in their honor.
 When a participating singer made his or her debut singing at The Alley, Dibble rang a much smaller bell in honor of the singer being an "Alley Virgin" regardless of whether the singer did exceptionally well.
 In the 1980s, Dibble accepted a recurring request, providing "frontier-style" incidental piano accompaniment to the poem "The Shooting of Dan McGrew", recited by "Tex", a regular patron who said he was a Texas Ranger.

 Dibble was married, had two children and four grandchildren.
 He lived in Berkeley.
-When asked if he would ever retire, Dibble stated "I'll never retire, I'll be very happy to die right behind this piano here."
+When asked if he would ever retire, Dibble stated "I'll never retire, I'll be very happy to die right behind this piano here".

 Paul Hlebcar

-Paul Hlebcar has played guitar while sitting at the Alley's piano since the late 1970's.
+Paul Hlebcar has played guitar while sitting at the Alley's piano since the early 2000's.
 He leads "guitar bar" at The Alley on Tuesdays and Wednesdays, and early dinner sets on Fridays and Saturdays.
 He covers many styles, from Mick Jagger to Sinatra, and songs he will play for singers range from the standards and the Beatles to contemporary pop by Radiohead and Sublime.

 Jef Labes

 Pianist Jef Labes has accompanied singers at The Alley since 2016.
 He plays on Mondays and Fridays.
 He is known for recordings with Van Morrison and Bonnie Raitt.
-He has released two solo albums and has been praised for his "rural-flavored piano licks" and "definite sense of drama."
+He has released two solo albums and has been praised for his "rural-flavored piano licks" and "definite sense of drama".